lynx-x-ray-observatory/soxs/doc/source/command_line/spectra.rst

                             Default: 0.02
       --overwrite           Overwrite an existing file with the same name.
       --nolines             Make a spectrum without lines.
+      --abund_table ABUND_TABLE
+                            The abundance table to be used for solar abundances.
+                            Either a string corresponding to a built-in table or an ASCII fiele containing a column of 30 floats corresponding to the abundances of each element relative to the abundance of H. Default is 'angr'.
       --broadening          Turn thermal and velocity broadening on.
 On by default.
       --no_broadening       Turn thermal and velocity broadening off.
 On by